Equine Assisted Therapy Australia RTO: 41482

 The horses also provide opportunities for connection and relationship, this is especially important when the client has been very damaged or traumatised in relationships in the past.
 The horses can help the client to re-build their sense of trust in another being and in themselves; they help heal attachment issues.
 They provide a non-judgemental space for the client to be real and to share their innermost thoughts, fear’s, dream’s and regret’s.

-Who does EAT help?
+Who does equine assisted mental health help?

 People suffering with PTSD or whom have suffered from trauma; the horses provide a safe, non-judgmental, grounded place for trauma survivors.
 Being around the horses encourages the client to be in touch with their body and their felt experience- this can be very challenging, however, most people want to develop a connection with the horse and realise that if they are not taking deep breaths and feeling into their own bodies the horse will not feel safe around them.